gautric/rh-datagrid/README.md

 ### Implementation

-This ansible playbook (simple and stuipd) creates several K8S objects :
+This ansible playbook (simple and stupid) creates several K8S objects in addition of the RHDG Operator :

 * Namespace / project
 * RHdatagrid cluster